 The idea for PFLAG was born in 1972, when a mother publicly supported her gay son.
 With over 200,000 members in the United States, PFLAG is the largest grassroots-based family organization of its kind.
 PFLAG is a non-profit organization and is not affiliated with any religious or political institutions.

 PFLAG ‘s mission is to support lesbian, gay, bisexual, and transgendered individuals, along with their families and allies, by (1) providing support to those who need it, (2) educating family and communities regarding sexual orientation, gender identity and LGBT issues, and (3) advocating to end discrimination and advance equality for LGBT people.

 PFLAG celebrates the diversity and potential of all human beings and envisions a tolerant and peaceful society, where all are accepted for who they are.

 About the Richmond Chapter:

-PFLAG Richmond turned 20 last year!
+PFLAG Richmond is over 20 years old!
 We celebrated our birthday with friends and allies on October 23, 2015 at Diversity Richmond.

-The values of PFLAG and of this chapter stress education, understanding, acceptance, and support, but most of all love, thereby empowering our children — straight and gay — to lead happy and productive lives.
+The values of PFLAG and of this chapter stress education, understanding, acceptance, and support, but most of all love, thereby empowering our children — straight, gay, gender variant, questioning, etc. — to lead happy and productive lives.